 - Built-Up Roof

 Commercial and residential roofs vary in design.
-A commercial roof tends to have a low slop, or is entirely flat and much larger than a typical residential roof.
+A commercial roof tends to have a low slope or is entirely flat and much larger than a typical residential roof.
 Flat roofs tend to require more maintenance and involve repairs of larger spaces that are installed in sections.
 The typical design of a commercial roof has a few factors to consider such as the weight of equipment that is housed on the roof and the need to cover a larger area.
-Residential homes tend to have less worry where their design is concerned and tend to be easier to maintain, repair and replace.
+Residential homes tend to have less worry where their design is concerned and tend to be easier to maintain, repair, and replace.

 Major Roofing Differences